Essure Lawsuit Facts

 Bayer falsely made statements about Essure’s effectiveness and safety in its marketing materials and its website.

 Lawsuits say Bayer “conspired to engage in…misconduct…for the purpose of enriching themselves and creating an injustice at the expense of plaintiffs” and their health.
-Some women lost marriages, family and even died after complications.
+Some women lost marriages, family and even died after complications, according to women who spoke to Drugwatch.

 For many women, the Essure experience has been long and arduous.
 They incurred medical bills, scheduled multiple surgeries and suffered poor health for years before they filed lawsuits.
-The claims of Stephanie Baily, Tanya de la Paz and Heather Walsh are some of the first lawsuits filed and only three out of thousands.
+The claims of Bradley Baily on behalf of his wife, Stephanie, and Amy N. Harrel are two examples out of thousands of women who filed lawsuits.

 Her husband is seeking damages for loss of love, comfort, care, companionship, affection as well as emergency care, funeral expenses and medical bills.